How to save money on fuel

 Under-inflated tyres create more resistance when your car is moving, which means you use more fuel as your engine has to work harder.
 Checking and adjusting your tyre pressure regularly can help reduce fuel consumption and could help save you money.Footnote 1

 Lighten the load

 Your car isn't a four-wheeled cupboard so try not to dump too much stuff in it.
 The heavier your vehicle the more fuel is needed to get it moving.
 Give the car a declutter if needed and keep only the important stuff in it like the hydraulic jack, early warning devices, and any tools you might need in an emergency.Footnote 2

 If you have a roof rack, roof bars, a bike rack or a luggage box on the roof, consider removing it when not in use.
 These add greatly to fuel consumption at speed as they increase drag and therefore wind resistance.
 So, the faster you drive the bigger the drag and the weight on your wallet.Footnote 1

 Pay by credit card

 New cars tend to switch off the engine every time you stop.
-If you’ve a vehicle that doesn’t, you’ll save fuel by turning off the engine when you’re stopped for a while.
-It’s also worth remembering that stationary idling is an offence under Section 42 of the Road Traffic Act 1988 1.
+If you have a vehicle that doesn’t, you’ll save fuel by turning off the engine when you’re stopped for a while.
+It’s also worth remembering that stationary idling is an offence under Section 42 of the Road Traffic Act 1988.Footnote 1

 Do all your errands in one trip